 0. [Optional] FN-RG sends an IP address/prefix request to the W-AGF via the L2 connection established in clause 7.2.1.3.

 NOTE: This IP address/prefix request can also be sent by FN-RG later in this procedure; the W-AGF may store this and complete the address allocation via 5GC after the PDU session setup.
-The means of carrying the IP address/prefix request/response between FN-BRG and W-AGF is defined in BBF WT-456 [9], WT-457 [10] and between FN-CRG and W-AGF is defined in CableLabes WR-TR-5WWC-ARCH [27].
+The means of carrying the IP address/prefix request/response between FN-BRG and W-AGF is defined in BBF TR-456 [9], WT-457 [10] and between FN-CRG and W-AGF is defined in CableLabes WR-TR-5WWC-ARCH [27].

 1. After the registration procedure is completed, the W-AGF may establish PDU session(s) on behalf of the FN-RG.
-The trigger for W-AGF to initiate a PDU establishment process is defined in BBF WT-456 [9], WT-457 [10] and CableLabs WR-TR-5WWC-ARCH [27].
+The trigger for W-AGF to initiate a PDU establishment process is defined in BBF TR-456 [9], WT-457 [10] and CableLabs WR-TR-5WWC-ARCH [27].

 The W-AGF generates a PDU session ID and derives the parameters for the PDU Session (PDU Session type, S-NSSAI, DNN, SSC mode, etc.) based on signalling received from the FN-RG (DHCP, IPv6 RS, etc.), on local configuration, and on information received from the 5GC (e.g. during the Registration procedure or when received URSP rules) and stored on the W-AGF.